Menstrual cup: Review of manufacturers' recommendations

 Most manufacturers recommended using water and soap if readily available.
 Many counterrecommend scented soaps and soaps made with an excess of oil or fat (in order to create moisturizing soap).
 Scents and moisturizers are designed to remain as residues on the hands after washing.

 Some manufacturers sell and recommend proprietary cleaning products.
-These are not considered necessary.

 Containers for steeping and boiling

 A dedicated menstrual-cup-cleaning pot may be too expensive, and use of kitchen pots socially unacceptable.
 Alternatives like used paint cans may contain harmful substances.
 Food cans are used; these hold their temperature better than an unwarmed ceramic mug for steeping, but there is no data on the safety of tinned or plastic-coated food cans for this use.
 Mason jars made for home canning are heatproof and designed to be sterilized by boiling; they have been used to steep-sterilize menstrual cups.
 They have also been used (presumably unsealed) for storage.
 Mugs have also been used.
 USB-powered sterilizers and proprietary menstrual cup cleaning solutions are not accessible to poorer users.

 Some menstrual cups come with cleaning containers; the cup is intended to be steeped in the container with boiling water for five minutes or microwaved in the container with water for 3–5 minutes.
 Containers are made from a medical-grade silicone or polypropylene.